nhsconnect/gpconnect/pages/tasks/tasks.md

 ## Scenarios ##

-- A user can send a notification which is for information purposes only.
+- a user can send a notification which is for information purposes only
-- A user can send a task requesting a user perform an activity.
+- a user can send a task requesting a user perform an activity
-- A health professional at a patients registered GP practice sends a task or notification to an extended access hub.
+- a health professional at a patient's registered GP practice sends a task or notification to an extended access hub
-- A health professional at an extended hub is able to identify the patient’s own GP practice and can send a task or notification to that organisation.
+- a health professional at an extended hub is able to identify the patient’s own GP practice and can send a task or notification to that organisation
-- Users are presented with confirmation that a task is successfully delivered to the organisation or that it has failed in real time so they can retry or use an alternative channel.
+- users are presented with confirmation that a task is successfully delivered to the organisation or that it has failed in real time so they can retry or use an alternative channel
-- Users can make use of notifications and tasks across a range of care settings to demonstrate it applicability across care domains.
-Any of; 111, A+E, Physio, Acute, Social, Community etc.
+- users can make use of notifications and tasks across a range of care settings to demonstrate its applicability across care domains, such as 111, A&amp;E, Physio, Acute, Social, Community

 Example clinical scenarios for FoT and beyond can be found on the [Tasks Clinical Scenarios](tasks_clinical_scenarios.html) page.

-## Use Cases ##
+## Use cases ##

 - [Send a task](tasks_use_case_send_a_task.html)
 {% comment %}